Skip Navigation

 Seventh Grade

 Students made fleece blankets as gifts for children who were seriously ill, traumatized, or otherwise in need.
 The blankets were lovingly created by our student “blanketeers.”
-Blankets were taken to JoAnne’s Fabrics which distributed them to children's cancer wards in local hospitals.
+Blankets were taken to JoAnne’s Fabrics, which distributed them to children's cancer wards in local hospitals.

 Eighth Grade